-- a. by placing a significant portion of executives' remuneration at risk ("At Risk component") and subject to a vesting schedule;

-- b. by incorporating appropriate key performance indicators ("KPIs") for awarding of annual performance bonus:

-- There are four scorecard areas

-that the Company has identified as

-key to measuring the performance

-of the Group (i) Financial and

-Business Drivers; (ii) Process;

-(iii) Stakeholders; and (iv) People.

-Some of the key sub-targets within

-each of the scorecard areas include

-key financial indicators, safety goals,

-risk management, compliance and

-controls measures, sustainability

-efforts, employee engagement,

-talent development and

-succession planning; and

-- ii.
-The four scorecard areas have been chosen because they support how the Group achieves its strategic objectives.
-The framework provides a link for staff to understand how they contribute to each area of the scorecard, and therefore to the Company's overall strategic goals.
+- a. by placing a significant portion of executives' remuneration at risk ("At Risk component") and subject to a vesting schedule; - b. by incorporating appropriate key performance indicators ("KPIs") for awarding of annual performance bonus: - i.
+For FY 2020, there were four scorecard areas that the Company has identified as key to measuring the performance of the Group (i) Financial and Business Drivers; (ii) Process; (iii) Stakeholders; and (iv) People.
+Some of the key sub-targets within each of the scorecard areas include key financial indicators, safety goals, risk management, compliance and controls measures, environmental sustainability, employee engagement, talent development and succession planning; - ii.
+To more closely align the annual scorecard targets with the Company's Vision 2030 goals, the FY 2021 scorecard has been further finetuned to reflect the following key focus areas- (i) Financial; (ii) Vision 2030 Value Creation and Transformation; (iii) Process and Stakeholders; and (iv) People.
+The emphasis on the Company's Vision 2030 targets in the annual scorecard ensures the longer-term targets are cascaded in the form of annual KPIs; - iii.
+The scorecard areas have been chosen because they support how the Group achieves its strategic objectives.
+The framework provides a link for employees to understand how they contribute to each area of the scorecard, and therefore to the Company's overall strategic goals.
 This is designed to achieve a consistent approach and understanding across the Group.
-The RC reviews and approves the scorecard annually.
+The RC reviews and approves the scorecard each year and the annual performance bonus is determined thereafter based on the scorecard achievement.
+The annual performance bonus comprises both cash bonus and deferred shares awards that vest equally over three years, thereby aligning employees with shareholders' interests;

-- by selecting performance conditions for the KCL PSP awards, such as Total Shareholder Return, Return on Capital Employed and Net Profit that are aligned with shareholder interests; - d. by requiring those KPIs or conditions to be met in order for the At Risk components of remuneration to be awarded or vested; and - e. by forfeiting the At Risk components of remuneration when those KPIs or conditions are not met at a satisfactory level.
+- by selecting performance conditions for the KCL PSP awards, namely Total Shareholder Return, Return on Capital Employed and Net Profit that are aligned with shareholders' interests; - d. by requiring those conditions to be met in order for the At Risk components of remuneration to be awarded or vested; and - e. by forfeiting the At Risk components of remuneration when those conditions are not met at a satisfactory level.

-The RC also recognises the need for a reasonable alignment between risk and remuneration to discourage excessive risk taking.
-Therefore, in determining the remuneration structure, the RC had taken into account the risk policies and risk tolerance of the Group as well as the time horizon of risks, and incorporated risk-adjustments into the remuneration structure through several initiatives, including but not limited to:
+The RC also recognises the need for a reasonable alignment between risk and remuneration to discourage excessive risk-taking.
+Therefore, in determining the remuneration structure, the RC takes into account the risk policies and risk tolerance of the Group as well as the time horizon of risks, and incorporates risk-adjustments into the remuneration structure through several initiatives, including but not limited to:

-- a. prudent funding of annual performance bonus; - granting a portion of the annual performance bonus in the form of deferred shares, to be awarded under the KCL RSP; - vesting of contingent share awards under the KCL PSP being subject to KPIs and/or performance conditions being met; - d. potential forfeiture of variable incentives in any year due to misconduct; and - requiring the executive director and key management personnel to hold a minimum number of shares under the share ownership guideline.
+- a. prudent funding of annual performance bonus; - granting a portion of the annual performance bonus in the form of deferred shares, to be awarded under the KCL RSP; - vesting of contingent share awards under the KCL PSP being subject to performance conditions being met; - d. potential forfeiture of variable incentives in any year due to misconduct; - e. requiring the executive director and key management personnel to hold a minimum number of shares under the share ownership guideline; and - f. exercising discretion to ensure that remuneration decisions are aligned to the Company's long-term strategy and performance and discourage excessive risk-taking.